Nikola-Gjurovski/Open-Sky-Festival/README.md

 ## Setup 🛠️

-To set up TicketBlaster, follow these steps:
+To set up Open Sky Festival, follow these steps:

 1. Create a `config.env` file in the project.
 Structure it as follows: